Woutah/AutoConvert/README.md

 # API
-Seminar Audio Processing and Indexing 2021 final project
+This repository contains code for the Seminar Audio Processing and Indexing 2021 final project at Leiden University.
+As a part of this project, we investigate voice style transfer

 ## Installation